tomtiv/tomtiv.github.io/_wip/2022-06-07-thanks-fish.md

 I'm finally seeing her for who she truly is, the fog is dissipating, the addiction is wearing off and I am seeing clearer now.
 There is absolutely no way I will allow myself to be in a relationship with that kind of person.

-Sam The Door Is Now Closed Permanently
+Sam The Door Is Now Permanently Closed, not that you would care anyway.